 Q: What do I get for my membership fees?

 Discount on team apparel

 Free entry to our home races, a $30 value (per race)

 Q: Does the team have a storage place for my expensive bike?

 A: The best place to keep you bike safe is in your dorm room.
-To save space consider investing in a bike rack that holds your bikes vertically.
+It is recommended that you loft your bed.
+Housing and Dining do not do this for you anymore but the beds can still be lofted, and you can keep you bikes in your room.
+You could also consider investing in a bike rack that holds your bikes vertically.
 The team doesn't have a storage area for bikes.
 Be sure to bring a beater bike to get around town.

 Q: Does the team give me a bike?

 A: No, however our sponsor, , does offer us good discounts on bikes.
 Most collegiate teams do not supply riders with bikes.
 We encourage you to join even if your current bike is a decade old.
 Joining the team will also put you in contact with teammates looking to upgrade their own bikes, and most of us will lower our asking price for people on the team.

 Q: What if I have never raced before?

 A: No problem!
 Many people that join the team are new to racing.
 We have plenty of experienced people that can help you out.